CiscoDevNet/monitoring-as-code/OpenShift/DotNetCore/README.md

 OR

  "Modify the nsToMonitor field in the cluster-agent.yaml file before deploying the Cluster Agent.
-Namespaces mentioned in the nsToMonitor field are only considered during initial registration." [...]but nsToMonitorRegex field can be dynamically changed. https://docs.appdynamics.com/display/PRO45/Use+the+Cluster+Agent
+Namespaces mentioned in the nsToMonitor field are only considered during initial registration." [...] however nsToMonitorRegex field can be dynamically changed. https://docs.appdynamics.com/display/PRO45/Use+the+Cluster+Agent

+ Note that 'nsToMonitorRegex' parameter supersedes nsToMonitor.If you do not specify any value for this parameter, Cluster Agent uses the default value of nsToMonitor.

-To use the nsToMonitorRegex field, ensure that you are using the Controller version 20.10 or later and the agent version 20.9 or later.
+To use the 'nsToMonitorRegex' field, ensure that you are using the Controller version 20.10 or later and the agent version 20.9 or later.

 # Correlate Application agents with ClusterAgent